-All our technicians are licensed and most who have achieved higher training are licensed as "Applicators".
-The license requires ongoing continuing education and a demonstration of knowledge of pest biology, pesticide safety, rules and regulations, and proper sanitation.
+All of our technicians are licensed and those who have achieved higher training are licensed as "Applicators".
+The license requires ongoing, continuing education and a demonstration of knowledge of pest biology, pesticide safety, rules and regulations, and proper sanitation.

-There are typically preparations that go along with our treatments.
 We will send over a list of things that need to be done prior to treatment (such as taking out the trash).
-Preparing for the treatment ensures the best possible outcome and the best value of your money.
+Preparing for the treatment insures the best possible outcome and the best value of your money.

-We are proud to offer our local community green and environmentally friendly pest control solutions.
-Depending on the pest and the circumstances surrounding the infestation, we offer a variety of options.
-If you would like to learn more, please do not hesitate to give us a call at (707) 822-8644!
+We are proud to offer our local community green and environmentally-friendly pest control solutions.
+Depending on the pest and the circumstances surrounding the infestation, we have a variety of options.
+If you would like to learn more, please do not hesitate to give us a call a (707) 822-8644!

-"Your pest service appointment is scheduled for April 24th, 2019 from between 2pm-4pm."
+"Your pest service appointment is scheduled for April 24th, 2019, between 2pm and 4pm."

 It depends on the service that is required.
-For simple perimeter inspections and exterior prevention you do not need to be home.
+For simpler perimeter inspections and exterior prevention, you do not need to be home.

 Maintaining your home is a lot like maintaining your car.
-Regular routine maintenance keeps your home pest free.
-Proactive preventative is the only plan that works for bugs.
-They will return one way or another.
-It will be up to you to decide whether you want your home protected when they come.
+Regular, routine maintenance keeps your home pest free.
+Proactive Preventative Pest Protection (Quad-P) is the only plan that works for bugs.
+They will return one way or another and we recommend you take action before they arrive.

 Not familiar with Quad-P?
 Learn more here!

-Unfortunately, it doesn't simply due to the nature of termites and the challenges associated with combating them.
-That stated, we do consider a monthly service the first line of defense, because we can help provide you more timely up-to-date notifications on trouble areas.
-Ultimately, we recommend a termite specific inspection once a year to account for the additional work required to properly confirm and verify their presence or absence from a property.
+Unfortunately, no, due to the nature of termites and the challenges associated with combating them.
+That stated, we do consider a monthly service the first line of defense, because we can help provide you more timely, up-to-date notifications on trouble areas.
+Ultimately, we recommend a termite-specific inspection once a year to account for the additional work required to properly confirm and verify their presence or absence from a property.

 Wood beetles on the other hand often leave behind:

-To say the least, if you see something and it doesn't quite look right, keep a close eye on it and call a pest professional immediately.
-Better safe than sorry.
+If you see something that doesn't quite look right, keep a close eye on it and call a pest professional immediately.
 Any of these pests, if left unchecked, can multiply and spread extremely causing considerable damage.

-There's no easy way to say it.
-A lot.
-Or at least a lot in comparison to what it costs to prevent the damage from occurring in the first place.
+In comparison to what it costs to prevent the damage from occurring in the first place: A lot.

-No two pest damage jobs are the same, because no two pests are the same and no two locations/homes and businesses are the same.
-The simple reality is that some repair work can be inexpensive, but more often than not, it's a bill that we all want to avoid.
+Some repair work can be inexpensive, but more often than not, it's a bill we all want to avoid.

 Because of the costs associated with pest damage, we highly recommend reviewing some DIY methods for pest prevention or spend a little time exploring our Proactive Preventative Pest Protection service.